AdobeDocs/experience-manager-65.en/help/assets/configure-asset-link.md

 The following rules apply to group mappings in Experience Manager:

 * Ensure that the **[!UICONTROL Group Mappings]** property in **[!UICONTROL Adobe Granite OAuth IMS Provider]** configuration is blank.
 * Adobe Asset Link user group membership is evaluated when the user authenticates and the time period in **[!UICONTROL User Expiration Time]** property in **[!UICONTROL Apache Jackrabbit Oak Default Sync Handler]** configuration has elapsed.
-Currently, users can be added to and removed from groups in AEM to synchronize with what is found in Adobe IMS.
+Currently, users can be added to and removed from groups in Experience Manager to synchronize with what is found in Adobe IMS.
 * Avoid group name conflicts.
-Ensure that the names used for groups created in Adobe IMS (to manage users) are different from all AEM system group names.
+Ensure that the names used for groups created in Adobe IMS (to manage users) are different from all Experience Manager system group names.

-  For example, make sure that they are different from the `dam-users` group and the groups created by the AEM administrator.
+  For example, make sure that they are different from the `dam-users` group and the groups created by the Experience Manager administrator.

-  An Adobe IMS group whose name conflicts with the name of an AEM system group or manually created group are not used to control user permissions.
+  An Adobe IMS group whose name conflicts with the name of an Experience Manager system group or manually created group are not used to control user permissions.
-* If an Adobe IMS user connects to an AEM instance, on which the user's name conflicts with a previously created AEM user, the Adobe IMS user is given another name with numbers added to make it unique.
+* If an Adobe IMS user connects to an Experience Manager instance, on which the user's name conflicts with a previously created Experience Manager user, the Adobe IMS user is given another name with numbers added to make it unique.

 **Setup first-time access control**

 Users who connect through Adobe Asset Link can only view and interact with assets after they are granted the required permission.
-The Group Mapping section above discusses how are user groups created in Experience Manager, which correspond to and are synchronized with user groups in your organization within Adobe IMS.
+The [Group Mapping](#group-mapping) section above discusses how are user groups created in Experience Manager, which correspond to and are synchronized with user groups in your organization within Adobe IMS.
 It is recommended that the AEM administrators use these groups to manage access control for Adobe Asset Link users.

-For each AEM group that is synchronized with an Adobe IMS group (which is used to manage user access control):
+For each Experience Manager group that is synchronized with an Adobe IMS group (which is used to manage user access control):

 1. Ensure that the group has a member that can be used for an initial connection from Adobe Asset Link.
-1. Use that user to log in to Adobe Asset Link, and connect to AEM.
+1. Use that user to log in to Adobe Asset Link, and connect to Experience Manager.
 This connection is expected to fail.
 1. In AEM, locate the group that corresponds to the group in Adobe IMS, and grant it the desired access control.
 For example, the new group is made a member of the dam-users group.
 1. Close Adobe Asset Link and restart the Creative Cloud application.
 1. To verify that the user has the expected access, reopen Adobe Asset Link.